Introduction

 Several ethical issues should be considered during the review process:

-• Reviewer’s reports should be objective and honest.
-Referees should not be influenced by any religious, cultural, or political viewpoints, the origin of the manuscript and the author, or by their race, ethnicity, gender, race, or citizenship.
+- Review reports should be objective, honest, and respectful.
+Referees should not be influenced by religious, cultural, or political views, by the origin of the manuscript or the authors, or by the authors’ race, ethnicity, gender, citizenship, institutional affiliation, or other personal characteristics.

 Review reports

-In evaluating an article, reviewers should concentrate on its originality, originality, contribution to the field, technical soundness and quality, presentation clarity, and depth of research.
+In evaluating an article, reviewers should concentrate on its originality, contribution to the field, technical soundness, quality of presentation, clarity, and depth of research.

-While some necessary suggestions and corrections should be made, the reviewers should not rewrite the paper.
+While reviewers may suggest necessary revisions and corrections, they should not rewrite the paper.

 Reviewer comments are not published with articles.